BAD AT BUDDHA

 Damn Ass for putting me in this prison

-beneath the Bodhhi Tree.
+beneath the Bodhi Tree.

 Charles P. Ries lives in Milwaukee, Wisconsin.
 He has received four Pushcart Prize nominations for his writing.
 He is the author of THE FATHERS WE FIND, a novel based on memory and five books of poetry.
 He is the poetry editor for Word Riot (www.wordriot.org).
 He is on the board of the Woodland Pattern Bookstore (www.woodlandpattern.org) and a member of the Wisconsin Poet Laureate Commission.
 You may find additional samples of his work by going to: http://www.literati.net/Ries/